Shifting Workflows: Let Students Lead & Avoid Teacher Burnout

 - Students are more likely to be motivated if they enjoy autonomy and agency.

 So, how can teachers move forward in the face of so much change to design and facilitate dynamic student-centered learning experiences?
 Instead of relying on one model for every lesson, teachers need a robust toolbelt full of instructional models and engagement strategies they use to design learning experiences that give students agency, differentiate effectively, build community, and drive inquiry!
 Blended learning provides a sustainable path forward that frees teachers from the front of the room, allowing them to work directly with small groups and individual learners.
 This shift makes it possible for teachers to spend their precious class time on the aspects of this work that are most engaging and rewarding.
-Join Dr. Catlin Tucker as she shares highlights from her new book, The Complete Guide to Blended Learning.
+Join Dr. Catlin Tucker to explore the benefits of blended learning!

 Reignite Teacher and Student Engagement with Blended Learning